 While you can add whatever you want to add to your smoothie, we recommend adding peanut butter or a little protein powder if you’re struggling to get enough protein in your diet.
 Also, it is highly advisable to add plenty of produce that is high in water.
 For example, you will benefit greatly from adding spinach, kale, mangoes, or oranges to your smoothies if you are struggling to drink enough water, tea, and coffee.

 Note, whether you drink green smoothies during your recovery period or not, it is a good idea to incorporate kale and spinach into your post-op recovery diet.
-Both kale and spinach are high in protein, fiber, and vitamin C. Fiber is particularly important for a smooth, comfortable recovery if you take certain analgesics.
+Both kale and spinach are high in protein, fiber, and vitamin C. Fiber are particularly important for a smooth, comfortable recovery if you take certain analgesics.
 Vitamin C and protein are essential for rapid healing.
 Also, you should know that broccoli and Brussels sprouts are also great to eat.

 Schedule Your Initial Consultation Today